Xcelsius for Business Dashboards

 The market share dashboard below includes the same bi-quarter break down, and also illustrates how easy it is to produce colorful and attractive pie charts.

-Our final example demonstrates line charts within a dashboard, as well as the ability to use checkboxes to enable and disable particular data sets.
-In this case, we have enabled the data for only three companies, in addition to the industry totals.
+This final example demonstrates line charts within a dashboard, as well as the ability to use checkboxes to enable and disable particular data sets.
+In this case, I have enabled the data for only three companies, in addition to the industry totals.

 Naturally, one can create even more sophisticated dashboards than those provided above.
 These examples are only intended for showing what is possible.